curvenote-research/reusing-math-symbols/article.md

 > The residual is the predicted data for the model, $\dpred{m}$, minus the observed data, $\dobs$.
 You can also calculate the predicted data for the reference model $\dpred{\mref}$.

 The macros are quite commonly used in geophysics, and could be shared between one or more teams.
+The configuration takes a URL in addition to a local file.

 ## How it works